Cluster extensions

 Each extension type defines the scope at which they operate on the cluster.
 Extension installations on Arc-enabled Kubernetes clusters are either cluster-scoped or namespace-scoped.

-specified during extension creation.
-Typically, only one instance of the cluster-scoped extension and its components, such as pods, operators, and Custom Resource Definitions (CRDs), are installed in the release namespace on the cluster.
+.
+Typically, only one instance of a cluster-scoped extension and its components, including pods, operators, and custom resource definitions (CRDs), are installed in the release namespace on the cluster.

-A namespace-scoped extension can be installed in a given namespace provided using the -namespace
+You can install a namespace-scoped extension in a specific namespace by using the -namespace

 property.
-Since the extension can be deployed at a namespace scope, multiple instances of the namespace-scoped extension and its components can run on the cluster.
-Each extension instance has permissions on the namespace where it is deployed to.
-All the above extensions are cluster-scoped except Event Grid on Kubernetes.
+Because extension can be deployed at a namespace scope, multiple instances of a namespace-scoped extension and its components can run on a cluster.
+Each instance of the extension has permissions for the namespace where it's deployed.
+All extensions that are described in this article are cluster-scoped except the Event Grid on Kubernetes extension.

 - Use our quickstart to connect a Kubernetes cluster to Azure Arc.